Peanut Butter Balls

 Tips For Success

 Peanut butter: For the best results, use a commercial brand of peanut butter that is salted but unsweetened.
-Natural peanut butter can be too oily resulting peanut butter balls that are too soft to hold shape.
+Natural peanut butter can be too oily resulting in peanut butter balls that are too soft to hold shape.

 Confectioners’ sugar: It’s important to use powdered sugar.
 This thickens the dough so it can be shaped.
 Other sugars won’t work the same way and will leave a gritty mouth feel.